Why Green Energy?

 6. Geothermal: An up-and-coming alternative is geothermal energy.
 In this method natural heat from the Earth, in the form of steam or hot water, powers generators where turbines are rotated from the pressure.
 One of the problems with this power source is the fact that natural land sites are limited.
 California’s geysers are one of the largest sites in the world.
 While the production of electricity is not limited by weather or the time of day, such as when solar power is generated, it is unclear as to the impact this alternative has on the stability of surrounding landmasses and ecosystems.
 The advantage is that emissions are low.

 With rising oil prices and a planet in peril from toxins emitted when power is generated, finding alternative energy sources has become the focus of many countries around the world.
 It is important, therefore, to find options that are both natural and renewable.
-For many people it may be as simple as selecting unique architectural designs that keep buildings cool in the summer and warm in the winter.
-For others an anaerobic design that uses current energy producing systems, but replace fossil fuels with other resources is the answer.
+For many people, it may be as simple as selecting unique architectural designs that keep buildings cool in the summer and warm in the winter.
+For others, an anaerobic design that uses current energy producing systems, but replaces fossil fuels with other resources is the answer.

 Green Energy Resources

 - Williams.edu: Explores Geothermal Energy, Hydroelectric Energy, Hydrogen Energy, Solar Energy, Wind Energy, Biomass Energy and Ocean Energy.

 - National Renewable Energy laboratory: NREL is the only federal laboratory dedicated to the research, development, commercialization and deployment of renewable energy and energy efficiency technologies.

 - US DOE: The Office of Energy Efficiency and Renewable Energy (EERE) invests in clean energy technologies that strengthen the economy, protect the environment, and reduce dependence on foreign oil.